 Protecting Your Assets From Nursing Home Costs

 The regulations as to exactly what each individual may be expected to contribute are complex.
-This is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property.
-Or, even all of it from this possibility.
-So, if you are wondering how to protect an inheritance from nursing home fees, read on.
+This is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property or even all of it from this possibility.
+So, if you are wondering how to protect your assets from care fees, read on.

 Putting Your House In A Trust To Avoid Care Home Fees